 The glitches in the game are even worse.
-You’re happily speeding around a corner, and poof!
+You’re happily speeding around a corner and poof!
 You’re through a wall, and it’s say-hello-to-insta-die.
-Let’s just say that if Sixaxis controllers weren’t a bit pricy…I’d be needing some new ones right now.
+Let’s just say that if Sixaxis controllers weren’t a bit pricey…I’d be needing some new ones right now.
 And maybe a fire extinguisher.

 Graphics.
 Same as they were before: very blocky, old-school 3D.
 So, euphemistically, you could say they’re “a nice flashback” in a sense.
 Some HD facelifting would have been nice, but nopers — no botox for these jagged polygons.

 Music.
 Ha!
 If you can call it that.
 It’s that good, late-nineties digital stuff.
 Mute works just as well.
 So does sticking a power drill in your ear.

 Actually, if I’m honest, there was one tune that was kind of decent, in the same way, that post-nose job Jennifer Gray is kind of decent.
 It’s in the Casino, at the Cards Pinball.

 (Here’s a completely off-topic tip: when it turns to night in-world, the casino opens.
 And if you go to the Cards Pinball as Sonic…many a free guy to be won.
 Just be diligent.
 A little tip for my peepz, yo.)

 As a cute side-adventure, you can raise small creatures to race and such.
 Reminded me a lot of Digimon, frankly.
 It’s a neat little aside to try in the game.